 What is Basal Metabolic Rate (BMR)?

 The Basal Metabolic Rate is the energy expended at rest.
 You exert a basal metabolic rate when you are awake but completely still.
-The basal metabolic rate is the energy expended by your body in order to carry out vital functions.
+The basal metabolic rate is the energy expended by your body to carry out vital functions.
 These can be maintaining your heartbeat, digesting food, pumping blood around your body, and thinking.

-It’s essential to remember that Basal Metabolic Rate calculations don’t consider lean body mass, which will certainly have a variable of its own.
+It’s essential to remember that Basal Metabolic Rate calculations don’t consider lean body mass, which will undoubtedly have a variable of its own.
 Muscular individuals, for example, most likely underestimate their calorie demands, and quite overweight folks probably over-estimate their caloric needs.